elvece/hike-generator/pseudocode.md

 *weather api
 *MVP - mininum viable product
 *Naismith's rule: allow 1 hour for every 3 miles (5 km) forward, plus 1 hour for every 2000 feet (600 metres) of ascent.
+***progress for how far you have gone in quiz, dude walking up a mountain

 ##Quiz Breakdown